Women empowering women

 Why It Matters

 The work that the fantastic team of staff and volunteers at WRW do in the United Kingdom is both essential and inspirational.
-As many charity institutions have experienced, the past year has left many of the women who rely so heavily on this organization isolated.
-WRW continued to work tirelessly and support women throughout the pandemic with meetings and mentoring programs on Zoom.
+As many charity institutions experienced, the last year has left many who rely so heavily on organizations like this one, isolated.
+WRW continued to work tirelessly and support their community of women throughout the pandemic with meetings and mentoring programs via Zoom.

 ‘I have always been inspired by women who strive to support other women.
 In recent years, I have felt compelled to educate myself and gain a better understanding of the wider female experience, particularly those from different backgrounds to mine.
 The essential work that charities such as WRW perform is paramount for both the protection of women and for spotlighting the injustice that many suffer with.
-This donation of £1000 from LEWIS, will enable 10 women to attend WRW empowerment mentoring sessions for a full term.’ – Molly Thynne, Marketing Assistant, LEWIS London.
+This donation of £1000 from TEAM LEWIS, will enable 10 women to attend WRW empowerment mentoring sessions for a full term.
+I am thrilled we were able to support’ – Molly Thynne, Marketing Assistant, TEAM LEWIS London.